 - ASP.NET View state

-- How to use a Query in place of a Table in SQL Server
+- How to create a new database diagram in SQL Server Object Explorer

 Microsoft .NET is a free technology that allows developers to create dynamic web applications.
 ASP.NET can be used to create anything from small, personal websites through to large, enterprise-class web applications.